launchdarkly/dotnet-client-sdk/README.md

 Supported platforms
 -------------------

 This beta release is built for the following targets: Android 7.1, 8.0, 8.1; iOS 10; .NET Standard 1.6, 2.0.
-It has not been tested with higher platform versions.
+It has also been tested with Android 9/API 28 and iOS 12.1.

 Quick setup
 -----------